algorandfoundation/algokit-cli/docs/features/tasks/wallet.md

 To retrieve the stored mnemonic, you will need to manually navigate to your operating system's password manager.
 The keyring library supports a variety of password managers across different operating systems.
 Here are some examples:

-- On macOS, the keyring library uses the Keychain Access app.
+- On macOS, it uses the Keychain Access app.
 - On Windows, it uses the Credential Manager.
 - On Linux, it can use Secret Service API, KWallet, or an in-memory store depending on your setup.